yoyoyoseob/objc-BlackJackViews-ios-0615-public/README.md

 **BlackJack isn't very fun with NSLogging.
 Let's add a view so someone can actually play our blackjack game on an iPhone.
 We'll think about which elements are necessary in our view to play a game of blackjack.**

+## The Models

+Only do these if you are feeling confident! feel free to do everything in the `UIViewController` and then refactor things out.

+  * Make an `FISPlayCard` object, add the properties you think are appropriate.
+  * Make an `FISPlayingCard` object that manges a deck of many playing cards.
+  * Make a `FISBlackjackGame` object that [manages a Black Jack game](http://wizardofodds.com/games/blackjack/basics/#toc-Rules).
+Make this do what you need for a blackJack game.
+You probable want a `hit` method, a stay method, a current hand value method, etc...

 ## Storyboard

 **First we need to add a storyboard to our project.
 The storyboard gives us a place to configure the user interface of our app.
 Add a storyboard to your project and make sure it's setup as the default storyboard.**